All Aboriginal Ancestral Remains must be reported to the Council in accordance with the Aboriginal Heritage Act 2006.

 Contact the Council's Ancestral Remains Unit to make a report:

 Whether you are contacting the Coroner, police officer or the Ancestral Remains Unit, try and provide as much information as possible about the context of where the Aboriginal Ancestral Remains are located.
-For example:

 - Are they in someone’s house and part of an old collection?